The ONLINE ONLY bidding site is located at www.rapidfireauctionservice.hibid.com.

 -Are you going back to live auctions?

-While COVID-19 forced Rapid Fire to operate online, we discovered that buyers enjoy the convenience and comfort of bidding from home.
-Consignors are appreciative of the extra time that online auctions allow their items to garner the best possible price.
-We do not plan on going back to live auctions at this time.
-And yes, we miss the fun of a live auction too!
+No. We have discovered that buyers enjoy the convenience and comfort of bidding from home.
+Consignors are appreciative of the extra time that online auctions allow their items to garner the best possible prices.

 -How do you consign with Rapid Fire Auction Services?

-We welcome estates contracted through a designated executor/executrix.
-Moving, remodeling or downsizing?
+We welcome estates contracted through a designated executor/executrix as space allows.
+Appointments required.
+Moving, remodeling, or downsizing?
 Consider a Living Estate.
 Items from consignors are also accepted.
-Call (812) 571-0455 or (812) 660-0463 or e-mail email@example.com for more info.
+Call (812) 571-0455, (812) 660-0463 or e-mail email@example.com for more info.
 We can auction overstock or liquidate merchandise for businesses.
 Need more info?
-Consultations are free.
+Consultations are free, as are visits by the owners to the homes/storage areas of potential auction items.

 -How/What do you charge?